Jump to:

 Emerging/unique interventions

-Symptomatic outcomes include the duration and severity of pain using the McGill Pain Questionnaire, the presence of fatigue using the Checklist Individual Strength test, and psychological distress using the Symptom Checklist-90.38 Quality of life may be measured using the Pediatric Quality of Life Inventory.
-General function and disability may be evaluated with the Overall Disability Sum Score, the Modified Rankin Scale, or the WeeFIM and Pediatric Evaluation of Disability Inventory,39 for caregiver burden.
+Symptomatic outcomes include monitoring the duration and severity of pain using the McGill Pain Questionnaire, the presence of fatigue using the Checklist Individual Strength test, and psychological distress using the Symptom Checklist-90.19 Quality of life may be measured using the Pediatric Quality of Life Inventory.
+General function and disability may be evaluated with the Overall Disability Sum Score, the Modified Rankin Scale, or the WeeFIM and Pediatric Evaluation of Disability Inventory,20 for caregiver burden.
 The Disabilities of the Arm, Shoulder and Hand scale is upper extremity specific.
-Adverse outcomes or side effects of treatment are also pertinent outcome measures.32,33
+Adverse outcomes or side effects of treatment are also pertinent outcome measures.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-In a small cohort of five cases of brachial neuritis, Pan et al demonstrated that hourglass-like constrictions in the absence of external peripheral nerve compression responded better to neurolysis than neurorrhaphy or nerve grafting; their findings ultimately suggest a role for involvement of multifocal terminal branch lesions in patients with severe nerve injuries as opposed to involvement of the brachial plexus alone.42 Interfascicular neurolysis is still controversial.29
+In a small cohort of five cases of brachial neuritis, Pan et al demonstrated that hourglass-like constrictions in the absence of external peripheral nerve compression responded better to neurolysis than neurorrhaphy or nerve grafting; their findings ultimately suggest a role for involvement of multifocal terminal branch lesions in patients with severe nerve injuries as opposed to involvement of the brachial plexus alone.22

-Targeted next-generation sequencing is being utilized to identify causal mutations in certain inherited peripheral neuropathies and may increase our knowledge of the genes involved in NA.43 Magnetic Resonance Neurography (MRN) is a novel MRI technique that is being used to in both pediatric and adult patients.
-MRN is quickly becoming the preferred imaging modality in brachial plexopathy as it consistently creates high-quality soft tissue images .30
+Targeted next-generation sequencing is being utilized to identify causal mutations in certain inherited peripheral neuropathies and may increase our knowledge of the genes involved in NA.23 Magnetic Resonance Neurography (MRN) is a novel MRI technique that is being used to in both pediatric and adult patients.
+MRN is quickly becoming the preferred imaging modality in brachial plexopathy as it consistently creates high-quality soft tissue images.16

 There are significant gaps in the evidence-based knowledge on the subject of NA in the areas of etiology, pathophysiology, treatment, and outcome/assessment tools, with room for extensive investigation of all aforementioned areas.
 Notably, the use of corticosteroids as treatment for NA has no Food and Drug Administration approval and has limited evidence for its use.